 • Portion Control: As with any food, it’s important to exercise portion control when consuming uncooked white rice to maintain a balanced diet and control calorie intake.

-See also How many calories in 1 piece of pandesal
+See also How many calories burned to lose a pound of weight

 By understanding the nutritional value of uncooked white rice, we can include it in our diets in a way that supports our health and personal goals.
 It’s important to remember that this is general information and may vary depending on the specific brand or variety of rice.